software-architects/time-cockpit-website/content/en/blog/2008/01/19/Caching-in-ASPNET.md

     {
       context.Response.ContentType = fileExtension.ContentType;
     }
   }{% endhighlight %}<p xmlns="http://www.w3.org/1999/xhtml">Finally we add the content-disposition header to the response to tell the client that it should open the file in the browser (inline).
 Additionally we set the filename to the name without the extension .ashx, because this is the name, that will be displayed when you try to download the file.
-Then we use <span class="InlineCode">WriteFile</span> to send the file to the client.</p>{% highlight javascript %}  context.Response.AddHeader(&quot;content-disposition&quot;,
+Then we use <span class="InlineCode">WriteFile</span> to send the file to the client.</p>{% highlight javascript %}  context.Response.AddHeader("content-disposition",
-    &quot;inline; filename=&quot; + filename);
+    "inline; filename=" + filename); context.Response.WriteFile(file);
-  context.Response.WriteFile(file);
 }{% endhighlight %}<h3 class="Head" xmlns="http://www.w3.org/1999/xhtml">
   <a id="configurationSections" class="FCK__AnchorC FCK__AnchorC FCK__AnchorC mceItemAnchor" name="configurationSections"></a>Defining Custom Configuration Sections in web.config</h3><p xmlns="http://www.w3.org/1999/xhtml">In the http handler we used a custom class to read some configuration information from the web.config file.
 Therfore I built the class <span class="InlineCode">CachingSection</span> derived from<span class="InlineCode">ConfigurationSection</span>.
 In this class I implemented a property <span class="InlineCode">CachingTimeSpan</span>, which holds a <span class="InlineCode">TimeSpan</span> value for the time to cache objects on the client, and a property<span class="InlineCode">FileExtensions</span>, which holds a collection of <span class="InlineCode">FileExtension</span> objects.
 To map these properties to elements in web.config you simply have to add a <span class="InlineCode">ConfigurationProperty</span>attribute to each property, which can be set in web.config.</p><p class="DecoratorRight" xmlns="http://www.w3.org/1999/xhtml">Download complete code for <a target="_blank" href="{{site.baseurl}}/content/images/blog/2008/01/CachingSection.cs">CachingSection.cs</a>.</p>{% highlight javascript %}namespace SoftwareArchitects.Web.Configuration